Wondering how to stop your dog from destroying your garden?

 If you have a tiny garden space, don’t shut your pup up in it alone, or destruction may happen fast.

 In larger spaces, design a “the dog zone” in your garden.
 Choose a spot where you can tolerate a few holes.
 And include strategically placed leg-lifting targets.
 Plus allow fetch lines to develop in the grass in these spots.
+Or even set up a fenceline patrol path.
 This way you’ll have a dog friendly garden.
 And it won’t be your entire garden!

 Even in small gardens, good design can partition spaces.
 That way you can have a dog garden.
 And you can have a people garden.
 Moreover you don’t have to put up really big, ugly barriers to do this with most dogs.
 But, until your pup is invited into the people garden, they stay enclosed in the dog zone.